lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

 My opinion of a "minimal" vimrc might be different from yours, but for me, it means

-1. Not extensively using any external plugins
+1. Not using external plugins
 2. < ~100 lines
 3. Reduces major pain-points